DimiTech/dimitech.github.io/_posts/2018-07-16-my-problem-with-promises.markdown

 [redux-saga](https://redux-saga.js.org/) is a great alternative as well.
 Be aware that redux-saga is a library, which of course introduces additional learning, maintenance and project-size/performance overhead.
-It's one of the best, nonetheless.
+It's one of the best nonetheless.

 # To be continued...